-We are a small family farm and our main focus is breeding quality Nigerian Dwarf goats for milk and show.
+We are a small family farm and our main focus is breeding quality Nigerian Dwarf goats for milk and show, and AKC registered Great Pyrenees to protect your family and farm.
 Our journey started in early 2015 with chickens (aka the gateway animal to all farm animals).
 I wanted to be able to provide my family (at the time 3 boys under the age of 9) with eggs from animals that we raised.
 Being in a rural area we began to lose chickens on a daily basis from overhead predators, my children were devastated.
 In searching for ways to provide our happy free range chickens with protection I continued to see reference to Livestock Guardian Dogs (LGD).
 While traditionally these dogs were breed to protect non-fowl livestock a lot of small farms have been seeing great success with their LGD in protecting their fowl.
 In early 2016 we brought home our Great Pyrenees pup, Izzy, from a chicken farm in Ohio.
 While searching for a working LGD I came across many Nigerian Dwarf Goat farms that used LGDs are their main form of protection for their herd.

 I, along with my boys just fell in love with the cuteness of the Nigerian Dwarf goats I knew we had to have some!
 With grand hopes to have milk, cheese, and soap (for my children's dry skin) someday we chose Nigerian Dwarf Goats to start our herd.
 In 2017 we added 6 does and 2 bucks from well established farms including Dragonfly Farm, Maplewood Hilltop Farm, Gibson Farm (Sugar Moon lines), and Little Tots Estate Farm.
 In 2020 we added some amazing milking and show genetics to our herd, they include 2 bucks from Dill's, 2 does from FeatherNScale (Sugar Moon and Old Mountain Farm lines), and 1 doe from Flat Rocks Farm.
 We are excited to see those little udders grow!